Cheap FPV goggles with built-in 5.8G receiver from KDS Model

 - manual CH scan.

-There are two sound level dedicated buttons (Vol+ and Vol-) that can be used in case your FPV system is with sound (microphone).
+Two sound level dedicated buttons (Vol+ and Vol-) can be used in case your FPV system is with sound (microphone).

 KDS Kylin FPV glasses features and specs